zachhannum/the-word-of-iron/manuscript/chapter_10.md

 Years of practiced reflexes had ingrained in Marcus what he likened to a sixth sense, which screamed at him to move. *Move*.
 He dropped to the ground, ignoring the sharp painful impact against his knees.
 A shadow fell over him, and Marcus rolled to his right.
 Pushing himself into a crouched stance.

 Before him stood a creature unlike any other natural thing that walked in his own world.
 Taller than he by half, the beast craned its elongated, jagged maw and loosed a series of foul croaks and clicks in his direction.
 Dark, leathery wings flapped as it stalked towards Marcus.
-Dregs of black vapor sloughed off of its body, pooling at it's clawed feet.
+Dregs of black vapor sloughed off of its body, pooling at its clawed feet.
 Snapping jaws gleaming with yellow teeth and red eyes prowled ever-closer, and Marcus readied himself, rolling to the balls of his heels.
 He brought his fists up to protect his face.

 “Don’t!”
 Hawthorne shouted from behind.
 But it was too late.